Home » Simple Living » 8 Ways to Be Kind to Your Future Self

 Here’s an example of a situation where I applied this principle.

 Years ago we paid a lot of money for an artificial Christmas tree of the “pre-lit” variety with 1200 little white lights.
+It was great!
+Until the lights started burning out.

 If you’ve ever removed the Christmas lights from a pre-lit fake tree, raise your hand now.